-Do not use the Battery Equalize Mode with sealed-cell batteries.
-Refer to the Battery Equalize screen and your battery manufacturer's manual.
+Do not use equalize charging with valve-regulated, sealed-cell batteries.
+Refer to the battery manufacturer's manual for specific information about equalize charging.

 Use the Monitor/Mimic Display screen to determine the condition of the UPS module.
 Press the Alarm Reset pad to clear the Alarm Messages.
-Refer to Table 1 for an explanation of any remaining alarm messages (except Load On Bypass).
+Refer to Table 1 for an explanation of any remaining alarm messages.
 Call Liebert Customer Service and Support if you cannot clear the remaining alarm messages.